mjoblin/vibinui/README.md

 ![Current track lyrics]

+Lyrics for the currently-playing track can be viewed from any screen in the application.

+![Current track lyrics modal]

 #### Lyrics from AirPlay source

 Lyrics will also be shown for tracks not coming from local media (such as AirPlay).